OfficeDev/Office-IT-Pro-Deployment-Scripts/Nuke-Office/README_Nuke-Office.md

 		Example: cd C:\PowerShellScripts

 2. Run the Script.
-With no parameters specified the script will remove the locally installed Office Version.
+With no parameters specified the script will remove the local installed version of Office from the PC.

-		Type . .\Nuke-Office.ps1
+		Type  .\Nuke-Office.ps1
-		Press Enter and then if Microsoft Office is installed locally it should display.
-		By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function from the console.

 3. Run the Script against a remote computer.

 		Type Nuke-Office -ComputerName Client01